-Is restricted in the use of other equipment that gives artificial help to his or her play.
+Is restricted in the use of other equipment that gives artificial help to their play.

 (1) Conforming Clubs.
-In making a stroke, a player must use a club that conforms to the requirements in the Equipment Rules:
+In making a stroke, a player must use a club that conforms to the requirements in the Equipment Rules when:

-But if the performance characteristics of a conforming club change because of wear through normal use, it is still a conforming club.
+But if the playing characteristics of a conforming club change because of wear through normal use, it is still a conforming club.

-(2) Use or Repair of Club Damaged During Round.
-If a conforming club is damaged during a round or while play is stopped under Rule 5.7a, the player normally must not replace it with another club.
-(For a limited exception when the player did not cause the damage, see Rule 4.1b(3)).
+(2) Use, Repair or Replacement of Club Damaged During Round.
+If a conforming club is damaged during a round or while play is stopped under Rule 5.7a, except in cases of abuse, the player may repair it or replace it with another club.

 But no matter what the nature or cause of the damage, the damaged club is treated as conforming for the rest of the round (but not during a play-off in stroke play, which is a new round).